NixOS/nix/src/nix/store-gc.md

   ```

 * Perform garbage collection if there is less than 1 GiB of free space
-  in `/nix/store`, and stop once there is at least 5 GiB of free
+  for `/nix/store`, and stop once there is at least 5 GiB of free
   space.

   ```console